 Clinical audit or complaints management

 Information may be used for clinical audit to monitor the quality of the service provided.
 Some of this information may be held centrally and used for statistical purposes e.g. the National Diabetes Audit.
 Where we do this we take strict measures to ensure that individual patients cannot be identified and the information is anonymised.
 We may use your data to manage complaints e.g. listening to call recordings if there is a complaint raised in regard to that call.
-Only specified members of the senior management team would have access to recordings.
+Only specified members of the senior management team would have access to recordings and this can only be completed within a 3 month period after the call as the recordings are deleted from the telephone system at this point in time.

 National Registries